x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/mailbox-migration.md

     For more information, see [Use the Microsoft 365 and Office 365 mail migration advisor](https://docs.microsoft.com/exchange/mail-migration-jump).

-## Use the Microsoft 365 or Office 365 Import Service to migrate PST-files
+## Use the Import Service to migrate PST files
 <a name="StagedorCutover"> </a>

-If your organization has many large PST files, you can use the Microsoft 365 or Office 365 Import Service to migrate email data to Microsoft 365 or Office 365.
+If your organization has many large PST files, you can use the Import Service to migrate email data to Microsoft 365 or Office 365.

 ![An administrator migrates PST files to Microsoft 365 or Office 365.](media/23459be8-cf49-41f9-85fc-14e4ad2c06f3.png)

-You can use the Microsoft 365 or Office 365 Import Service to either upload the PST files through a network, or to mail the PST files in a drive that you prepare.
+You can use the Import Service to either upload the PST files through a network, or to mail the PST files in a drive that you prepare.

 For instructions, see [Overview of importing your organization's PST files](https://docs.microsoft.com/microsoft-365/compliance/importing-pst-files-to-office-365).